codeonlyjs/website/content/guide/templateTransitions.md

 ]
 ```

+The mode propery can be a stting or a callback returning a string.

 ## Setting a CSS Class Name Prefix

-There are two ways to customize the CSS class names used in transitions.

 By default transitions have a prefix name of "tx-" (as shown in all the
-class names above).
+above examples).
 By setting the transition's `name` option the prefix
 can be changed:

 ```js